Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for approximating the dilution index: Methodology

-Multiplying $h$ by $e^\delta$ is equivalent to taking a $\delta$ step from $h$, respecting the logarithmic scale.
+Multiplying $h$ by $\exp(\delta)$ is equivalent to taking a $\delta$ step from $h$, respecting the logarithmic scale.
 This approach has the advantage that $\Delta_{\delta} [E](h) \rightarrow 2$ as $h \rightarrow 0$.
 Comparing the derivative in \cref{fig:gaussian}(c) to the relative approximation error in \cref{fig:gaussian}(b), we see that the grid sizes of low approximation errors indeed lie at the center of the plateau.
 This observation motivates the choice of the grid size $h$ to be the minimum of the derivative.
 Independent of the used diffusion coefficient $\sigma$, we observe similar relative errors close to the optimal grid size $h^*$.
 The more particles used, the clearer the minimum.

-This approach also equations with the theory of REV used to compute a homogenization of the volumetric porosity of a porous medium.
+This approach also aligns with the theory of REV used to compute a homogenization of the volumetric porosity of a porous medium.
 Lowering the size of the REV below a particular value $\Delta V_0$ results in large fluctuations in the ratio of void space in the representative volume compared to its size.
 As the size goes to zero, the ratio takes a value in $\{0, 1\}$, depending on the centroid of the REV. Equal to 0 if the centroid is inside the pore, or equal to 1 if it is inside the solid matrix.
 This leads to an undesirable result of the homogenization.
 To determine the volumetric porosity, the limit $\Delta V_i \rightarrow \Delta V_0$ is used \cite{bear_1988}.

 The example of the pulse injection also demonstrates the importance of a sophisticated way of choosing a suitable grid size.
 Fixing one grid size for all diffusion coefficients leads to huge errors in some dilution index approximations.
 We also find the number of particles $m$ to be crucial.
 Using more particles increases the accuracy of the approximation of $\rho_k$.
 This allows for a smaller grid size $h^*$, resulting in a higher accuracy in the approximation.
+A more detailed figure that further supports our findings concerning the number of particles $m$ is included in the supplementary material section S2 Fig. S1.